 Tackling Disney With Twins: Pack, Pack, Pack

-So much of a successful vacation at Disney World comes from packing.
-With twins, packing is very critical for how smoothly your trip will flow.
+So much of a successful vacation at Disney World comes from packing, twins or otherwise!
+But especially with twins, packing is very critical for how smoothly your trip will flow.

 Orlando, Florida is known for it’s crazy, unpredictable weather.
 Layers are always best for clothing choices and rain gear is a must-have as well.
 It’s always wise to assume that it WILL rain.

 And what is the point of having twins visit Disney if you don’t have them wear super cute coordinating or matching outfits, right?
 TONS of stores offer a variety of Disney themed merchandise in all price ranges.
 Comfort comes first, cuteness comes second!

 You can pack each outfit in a gallon-sized Ziploc bag, labeled with the date.
 This way you don’t have to search for their outfits every morning, and there will be no fighting over who gets to wear what color.

 Even if your children are old enough to not need a stroller on a regular basis at home, bring one anyway.
 Obviously, with twins, you will want a solid double stroller that will allow for them to climb in and out easily as well as will recline for those epic exhausted Disney naps.